 What other PE experiences do the children receive?

 Throughout the year Wardley takes part in competition and sports matches that happen both on and off the school site.
 The school plays in competitions and leagues against other local schools; such as football, netball and athletics.
-There are also termly inter-house sporting events such as cross-country.
+There are also inter-team sporting events within school such as the annual sports day.
 These experiences enhance the importance of team work, good sportsmanship and fair play.

 What sports clubs are available at Wardley?